-• be approved to deliver the LASER Level 2 Award for Door Supervisors in the Private Security Industry have two years' (24 months') front-line operational experience in the past five years in the UK, relevant to the qualifications that they are delivering.
+- be approved to deliver the Level 2 Award for Door Supervisors in the Private Security Industry qualification, according to the Trident Awards Quality Approval Process. - have two years' (24 months') front-line operational experience in the past five years in the UK, relevant to the qualifications that they are delivering.
 Note this experience should have been gained in the UK and must be a role within the private security industry or a specific role that can be mapped to the requirements of the private security industry.
 Evidence of this relevant, operational experience can be achieved from full time, part time or weekend employment and in blocks of employment, as long as it meets a minimum of 24 months in the past five years.